-Competency Unit Element Performance Criteria 1.
-Train Small Groups Prepare for training Specific needs for training are identified and confirmed through consultation with appropriate personnel ii Training objectives are matched to identified competency development needs iii Training approaches are planned and documented Deliver training i Training is conducted in a safe and accessible environment ii Training delivery methods are selected appropriate to training participants needs, trainer availability, location and resources iii Strategies and techniques are employed which facilitate the learning process iv Objectives of the training, sequence of activities and assessment processes are discussed with training participants v A systematic approach is taken to training and the approach is revised and modified to meet specific needs of training participants Provide opportunities for practice i Practice opportunities are provided to ensure that the participant achieves the components of competency ii Various methods for encouraging learning are implemented to provide diverse approaches to meet the individual needs of participants Review training i Participants are encouraged to self evaluate performance and identify areas for improvement ii Participants readiness for assessment is monitored and assistance provided in the collection of evidence of satisfactory performance iii Training is evaluated in the context of self assessment, participant feedback, supervisor comments and measurements against objectives iv Training details are recorded according to enterprise and legislative requirements v Results of evaluation are used to guide further training
+Competency Unit Element Perf formance Criteria 5.
+Train Small Groups Prepare for training i) Specific needs for training are identified and confirmed through consultation with appropriate personnel ii) Training objectives are matched to identified competency development needs iii) Training approaches are planned and documented Deliver training i) Training is conducted in a safe and accessible environment ii) Training delivery methods are selected appropriate to training participants needs, trainer availability, location and resources iii) Strategies and techniques are employed which facilitate the learning process iv) Objectives of the training, sequence of activities and assessment processes are discussed with training participants v) A systematic approach is taken to training and the approach is revised and modified to meet specific needs of training participants Provide opportunities for practice i) Practice opportunities are provided to ensure that the participant achieves the components of competency ii) Various methods for encouraging learning are implemented to provide diverse approaches to meet the individual needs of participants Review Training i) Participants are encouraged to self evaluate performance and identify areas for improvement ii) Participants readiness for assessment is monitored and assistance provided in the collection of evidence of satisfactory performance iii) Training is evaluated in the context of self assessment, participant feedback, supervisor comments and measurements against objectives iv) Training details are recorded according to enterprise and legislative requirements v) Results of evaluation are used to guide further training 6.
+Plan and Promote a Training Program Identify the competency needs i) The client, target group and appropriate personnel are identified and required program are negotiated and confirmed with the client goals and outcomes of the training ii) Relevant competency or other performance standards for the target group are obtained and verified with appropriate personnel iii) Gaps between the required competencies and current competencies of the target group are determined

-Competency Unit Element Per formance Criteria 2.
-Plan and Promote a Training Program Identify the competency needs i The client, target group and appropriate personnel are identified and required program are negotiated and confirmed with the client goals and outcomes of the training ii Relevant competency or other performance standards for the target group are obtained and verified with appropriate personnel iii Gaps between the required competencies and current competencies of the target group are determined iv Current competencies and any relevant characteristics of each participant in the target group are identified using appropriate investigation methods Document training program requirements i Training program goals are identified to specify required knowledge and skill and links to specified units of competency qualification and/or other standards of performance ii Training documentation specifies the range of workplace applications, activities and tasks that must be undertaken to develop the requisite competencies iii Available training programs and resources are customised to meet specific client needs, where required iv Appropriate grouping of activities is identified to support formative and summative assessments v Overview of training sessions including appropriate timing and costs is prepared and confirmed with appropriate personnel including those relating to language, literacy and numeracy vi Methods of supporting and guiding participants within the target group are identified and specified Identify program resources i Resources required for the program are identified and approved by appropriate personnel and allocated to meet participants' characteristics ii A safe and accessible training environment is identified and arranged to support the development of competencies
+T iv) Current competencies and any relevant characteristics of each participant in the target group are identified using appropriate investigation methods Document training program requirements i) Training program goals are identified to specify required knowledge and skill and links to specified units of competency qualification and/or other standards of performance ii) Training documentation specifies the range of workplace applications, activities and tasks that must be undertaken to develop the requisite competencies iii) Available training programs and resources are customised to meet specific client needs, where required iv) Appropriate grouping of activities is identified to support formative and summative assessments V) Overview of training sessions including appropriate timing and costs is prepared and confirmed with appropriate personnel including those relating to language, literacy and numeracy vi) Methods of supporting and guiding participants within the target group are identified and specified